 In early 2018, Dmitry Kalichkin proposed another version of NVT using an averaged transaction volume, followed by a new metric called Network Value to Metcalfe Ratio (NVM).
 Then an update to the HODL waves (this was the first use of the term) was released by Dhruv Bansal from Unchained Capital.
 Towards the latter half of the year, Nic Carter and Antoine Le Calvex from Coin Metrics unveiled realized capitalization, which showed the total value of all Bitcoins when they had last moved.
 Within weeks Market Value to Realized Value was published by David Puell and Murad Mahmudov, and to close the year out Tamás Blummer proposed liveliness to gauge shifts in bitcoin hodling behavior.

-Since those rapid developments in 2018, we have seen a huge increase in the use of on-chain analysis.
+Since those rapid developments in 2018, there has been a huge increase in the use of on-chain analysis.
 This growth has brought us a number of new data providers, analysts, and caused the development of countless metrics (over 75 on glassnode alone).
 It has also spread to the retail sphere where you can see tic-tok traders talking about network growth rates, a big change from the message board style forums only ten years earlier.

 Having this arsenal of valuation tools and fundamental-based metrics has proven to be very useful in analyzing the health of blockchains, and even though most were developed for bitcoin (and this is still where the focus is), they can be applied to most blockchains.